Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

-The Beldar people have their own folk songs and folk-tales.
-Though they speak in the Baghelkandi dialect at home, most of them also speak Hindi.
+The Beldar people have their own folk songs and folktales.
+Though they speak in the Baghelkandi dialect at home, most of them also speak Bengali in Bangladesh.

-* Pray for Indian missionaries to produce stories and songs in the Beldar traditions that will lead them to seek Jesus Christ.
+Pray for missionaries to produce stories and songs in the Beldar traditions that will lead them to seek Jesus Christ.

-* Pray for them to have easy access to materials in the Hindi language.
+Pray for the Beldar people to have easy access to Christian materials in the Hindi language.